freeCodeCamp/gatsby-source-filesystem/README.md

 ## How to query

-You can query file nodes like the following:
+You can query file nodes like the following code snippet:

 ```graphql
 {